Azure DDoS Protection reference architectures

 DDoS IP Protection Windows N-tier architecture

 In this architecture diagram DDoS IP Protection is enabled on the public IP address.

-Scenarios in which a single VM is running behind a public IP are not supported.
+Scenarios in which a single VM is running behind a public IP is not recommended.
 DDoS mitigation may not initiate instantaneously when a DDoS attack is detected.
 As a result a single VM deployment that can’t scale out will go down in such cases.